- Entry type: Person

 Joan tried to seek employment with Crown Law in Brisbane, but was denied amidst comments that women were not welcome in the firm.
 As a result, Joan decided that her only option was to set up her own practice.
 In 1970 she went into partnership with a colleague from university, establishing the first law firm in Brisbane in which one of the founding partners was female.
 The same year as Joan established her practice, her son was diagnosed with leukaemia.
 He tragically died the following year.

 Joan’s firm was successful but the partnership came to an end and Joan went into partnership with a former clerk and was joined by other partners in Bennett and Associates.
 Her firm quickly became one of the largest suburban practices in Brisbane.
 In 1984, Joan left the firm and established a practice in Mt Gravatt where she practised alone from 1992.
-Joan’s sister, Anne has been great of support to her throughout the practices, working as Joan’s bookkeeper since 1972.
+Joan’s sister, Anne was a great of support to her throughout the practices, working as Joan’s bookkeeper since 1972.

-Joan was a foundation member of the Women Lawyers Association of Queensland in 1978 and has remained a member since that time, serving as social secretary in 1987-88, and in other capacities on the executive committee for a number of years.
+Joan was a foundation member of the Women Lawyers Association of Queensland in 1978 and remained a member since that time, serving as social secretary in 1987-88, and in other capacities on the executive committee for a number of years.
 Joan was also an inaugural member of the Zonta Club, an organisation that advances the status of professional women.
 As women’s issues officer in 1978-79, Joan helped to organise and run the first major women’s forum in Brisbane.

 Published resources